echemdb/website/pages/about.md

 usually do not contain information on the units of the axis/columns or contain metadata annotating and describing the data.

-To solve these issues, in a first step the authors of echemDB limit themselves to a popular research field of electrochemistry.
+To solve these issues, in a first step the authors of echemdb limit themselves to a popular research field of electrochemistry.
 In recent decades, the study of the electrochemical properties of well-defined single crystal electrodes by cyclic voltammetry has played a crucial role in the fundamental understanding of more